 If you don’t need a large roll of carpet, you could always buy a carpet remnant.
 This is a smaller amount of carpet that ended up being left over from an earlier job.
 Because it is a smaller piece and often a one-off, you can get them at a discount.

 How to pick carpet: A quick carpet buying guide

 Type of carpet

 Another thing to consider when buying a carpet is the style.
 Will you want a Berber, shag, kanga back carpet, carpet tile, or something else.
 It depends on the look of the area and personal preference.

 Carpets also have different features such as moisture resistant, stain resistance, low VOCs; it all depends on what you want as a homeowner.
 Feel is another big aspect that can’t be ignored, don’t be afraid to feel the carpet fibers and get an idea of how it will feel.

-Another thing to consider is the traffic area you will have and if that flooring type is best for that space.
-If you want a long shag carpet in your baby’s bedroom will that be easy to clean (it’s not FYI), or would it be better to have something easier to clean up?
+Another thing to consider is if there are high traffic areas and if that flooring type is best for that space.
+For example, if you want a long shag carpet in your baby’s bedroom will that be easy to clean (it’s not FYI), or would it be better to have something easier to clean up?

-If you are putting carpet in an office with high traffic and lots of wear and tear, you need to factor that in because putting in a high-end carpet could mean replacing it a lot sooner.
+If you are putting carpet in an office with high traffic areas and lots of wear and tear, you need to factor that in because putting in a high-end carpet could mean replacing it a lot sooner.